ph-pi/mouse_kvm/README.md

 https://www.ddcutil.com/install/

 ## Python script
 Create a folder /usr/local/mouse_kvm and copy all files with the .py extention (ddcutil.py, kvm.py, mouse.py, settings.py) to this folder.
-As udev configuration will impact all users, the script must be accessible for all users.
-The main entry file is kvm.py . mouse.py and ddcutil.py are two modules used by kvm.py .
+The main python entry file is kvm.py, but the udev RUN command could not be used to run long task or to start deamon.
-settings.py contains all what you need to configure.
+To launch the script, a systemd service is defined and is started from an udev rule. mouse.py and ddcutil.py are two modules used by kvm.py . settings.py contains all what you need to configure.